 “While I very much understand the need for not sharing students personal health records, on the current plans as we’re aware, if there are students in those in-person classes who tested positive, it is not necessarily the case that other students in that class will know,” he said.
 “If we want to say that students are making a real informed decision to consent to these conditions, you can not… allow them to be in classrooms with students who have tested positive for COVID without them knowing.”

-Additionally, UCWC is calling for CU to permit anyone who can perform their job remotely to be allowed to do so and without any caveats, including reduction of pay, accessibility or privileges.
+Additionally, UCWC is calling for CU to permit anyone who can perform their remote jobs without any caveats, including reduction of pay, accessibility or privileges.
 Erik Knutsen, UCWC member and graduate worker in CU Boulder’s math department, said this is the most important condition and the one that should be met above all else.